28 Female War Heroes You've Never Heard About

 The Night Witches of the Soviet Union took old clunker crop dusters and confounded the German air force.
 Sgt.
 Leigh Ann Hester found herself in the middle of an orchestrated attack in Iraq and turned the firepower back on the insurgents.
 The White Rose of Stalingrad took down numerous enemy aircraft and flew into legendary status.

 Female war heroes also include the Dahomey Amazons, wives of the king who shocked their enemies with fierceness and audacity.
-Or the Vietnamese warriors of legend like the Trung Sisters and Lady Trieu, who thwarted the Chinese army.
+Or the Vietnamese warriors of legend like the Trung Sisters.

 The role of women in wars hasn’t always been clear or easy.
 Cathay Williams changed her appearance and fought in the Union Army as a man until her gender was discovered.
-But for a while, she fought in the Civil War along with other freed slaves.
+But for a while, she fought in the Civil War along with other formerly enslaved people.
 Then there's the Polish spy who may have inspired two of Ian Fleming's Bond girls.

 As we look at women in military history, there are myriad ways they serve.
 Women at home were working in factories making products for the war effort, but there were brave women who saw war up close.
 Some were able to share their experiences and become historians, teachers, instructors, colonels, and generals.
 Others faced poverty and lack of recognition for their war efforts.